tableau/extensions-api/docs/trex_create.md

 ### Add code to initialize the extension and call Tableau Extensions API functions

+The next step is to create the JavaScript that calls the Extensions API.
 In your JavaScript code (either in your HTML page or in a separate JavaScript file), you first need to initialize the extension.
 To do this, you call `tableau.extensions.initializeAsync()`.
 The function returns after the initial bootstrap operation is complete and the extension is available for use.
 The Extensions API follows the [CommonJS Promises/A standard](http://wiki.commonjs.org/wiki/Promises/A) for asynchronous method calls.

-**Syntax:**

-`tableau.extensions.initializeAsync()`

-**Example**

-The following code example uses the jQuery document ready function to detect when the web page is loaded and ready.
-The code also uses an event handler to delay the initialization until the user clicks the `initializeButton`.
-When the page is ready and the user clicks the button, the initialization function (`initializeAsync`) instantiates a dashboard extension.
-To handle the promise, the `then` method calls two callback functions to handle successful initialization or failure.
-In case of success, the example gets the dashboard object from the extension, and then accesses the `name` property  to display the name of the dashboard sheet in the hosting web page.
-In case of an error, the error message is displayed.
+1. In the same directory as your HTML page, create a file called `helloextensions.js`.

+2. Copy the following example code and paste it into the file.

 ```javascript
 $(document).ready(function() {